 According to the American Optometric Association (AOA), one-in-four children have a vision problem.
 Since 80 percent of a school’s curriculum is taught visually, vision problems can negatively impact a child’s ability to learn.
 While many schools conduct basic eye screenings, these are not a substitute for a thorough eye exam by an optometrist.
 The AOA recommends eye exams at six months, three years, before first grade, and every two years thereafter until the age of eighteen.
-If you’re concerned that your child might have a vision problem, here are some warning signs to look out for.
+There are obvious signs including chronic redness of the eyes, and squinting.
+If you’re concerned that your child might have a vision problem, here are some other more subtle warning signs to look for.

 Sitting Too Close to the TV

 While it’s a myth that sitting too close to the TV can cause vision problems, this habit could be a sign that your child is having difficulty seeing.
 If your child sits too close to the television set or holds reading materials too close to their eyes, it could mean that he or she is nearsighted and is having difficulty seeing things that are far away.
 If your child dislikes reading, skips lines or loses their place when reading, or makes errors when copying text from one page to another, it may be a good idea to make an appointment with an optometrist.

 Although children tend to rub their eyes when they’re tired or upset, there’s a difference between occasional eye rubbing and incessant rubbing whenever he or she is trying to concentrate.
 Incessant rubbing of the eyes is a tell-tale sign of eye fatigue.
 If your child’s eyes seem overly fatigued and you’re sure they’re getting enough rest, their eyes could be tired from working too hard to focus.
 Squinting is also something to look out for; it’s a classic sign of a vision problem, as squinting is used to decrease blur and focus on images.

 Extreme Sensitivity to Light